-Over the years, we have spoken with thousands of clients involving a broad range of complex international tax issues.
+Over the years, we have worked with thousands of clients involving a broad range of complex international tax issues.
 For better or worse (usually worse), many of these complex issues involve matters regarding PFIC Reporting and Taxes.

 That is because the definition of a PFIC (Passive Foreign Investment Company) is very complex, and just knowing when to identify a potential situation as one in which a PFIC is involved can be somewhat overwhelming and daunting.